Tooth Filling

 Porcelain onlay

 The choice of dental filling material should be made in consultation with your dentist, considering factors such as the location and size of the cavity, aesthetic concerns, durability requirements, and your personal preferences.
-Your dentist will evaluate your specific needs and guide you in selecting the most suitable filling material for your situation.
 If you have further questions about Tooth Filling materials, please contact us.

 Cost of Teeth Fillings